redis/docs/content/operate/oss_and_stack/stack-with-enterprise/deprecated-features/triggers-and-functions/Quick_Start_CLI.md

 - oss
 - kubernetes
 - clients
-description: 'Get started with triggers and functions using redis-cli
+description: Get started with triggers and functions using redis-cli

-  '
 linkTitle: Quick start (redis-cli)
 title: Quick start using redis-cli
 weight: 2
+aliases:
+  - /develop/interact/programmability/triggers-and-functions/quick_start_ri/
 ---

 Make sure that you have [Redis Stack installed]({{< relref "/operate/oss_and_stack/install/install-stack/" >}}) and running.
 Alternatively, you can create a [free Redis Cloud account](https://redis.com/try-free/?utm_source=redisio&utm_medium=referral&utm_campaign=2023-09-try_free&utm_content=cu-redis_cloud_users).
 The triggers and functions preview is available in the fixed subscription plan for the Google Cloud Asia Pacific (Tokyo) and AWS Asia Pacific (Singapore) regions.